Open-STEM/IntroToRoboticsV2/course/line_following/proportional_control.rst

 This image illustrates how the error impacts how much we want to turn.
-Remember: making the robot turn is simply setting the left and right motors to different efforts1.
+Remember: making the robot turn is simply setting the left and right motors to different efforts.
 So, the solution is to set a base effort, say, 50% effort, that both motors move at when the error is at 0.
 Then, have the calculated error influence the difference in efforts between the two motors.
 As explained through code: